section-engineering-education/engineering-education/content/articles/how-to-develop-an-api-architecture/index.md

 At this stage, the developers have to deal with API complexity, error handling and prevention measures, consistency, and performance of the API.
 It means that API design and architecture are significant and define the outcome of the API later on.

 #### Factors to consider when performing an API design
-- API design goals should be aligned with the goals of the given business
+- API design goals should be aligned with the goals of the given business.
-- The required resources have to be available, and proper management ensured
+- The required resources have to be available, and proper management ensured.
-- The use cases supported by the API should be considered
+- The use cases supported by the API should be considered.
-- The target audience  and users should be predefined
+- The target audience  and users should be predefined.
-- The API value addition, channels, and ensure developers’ motivation to encourage its usage
+- The API value addition, channels, and ensure developers’ motivation to encourage its usage.
-- The applications intended to make use of the developed API should be beneficial to the end-users
+- The applications intended to make use of the developed API should be beneficial to the end-users.

 #### Best practices when designing an API
 The following best practices should be considered when designing an API:
-- An API should draw its focus on its consumption and ensure consistency
+- An API should draw its focus on its consumption and ensure consistency.
-- A clear statement on the value the API offers should be well presented to the developers
+- A clear statement on the value the API offers should be well presented to the developers.
-- Early optimizations should be avoided, and too much complexity should not be given to the developers
+- Early optimizations should be avoided, and too much complexity should not be given to the developers.
-- The APIs security has to be ensured with strict rules imposed on it
+- The APIs security has to be ensured with strict rules imposed on it.
-- An API should have excellent error handling
+- An API should have excellent error handling.

 ### Core goals of API design
 Every organization defines unique requirements of what their API should be designed.
 Below are objectives each API design tends to achieve: